-Why consistency in font family, font color and clear call to action matters
+Why consistency in font family, font color and clear call to action matters?

 Make sure you give your content a finishing touch with a right call to action.
-The right CTA provided at the perfect place can motivate and push the user in the right direction, giving way to conversion and creating a loyal customer.
+The correct CTA provided at the perfect place can motivate and push the user in the right direction, giving way to conversion and creating a loyal customer.

 Having a well-designed website is not enough until you are not able to position it higher in search engines.
 SEO gives a law firm’s website greater exposure to targeted visitors who are in search of law service providers.

 - 9% Websites have standard length Title with keywords